sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 - 2000 BC Kilimanjaro ice cores
 - 2500 BC Skara Brae abandonment

+The two key events for building this event timeline in my view are Gun-Yu and Exodus+Joshua, which both describe multi-decade long periods for cataclysmic happenings, which would line up very well with our current model of a short S2 state.
+Unfortunately the standard timelines for these are off by a couple of centuries.

+## Exact Date

 In terms of a single candidate date for the cataclysm, it's quite difficult to choose one, as the events are spread out all over this period from as early as 2350 BC to as late as 1400 BC.
-If I had to choose one, it would be 2000 BC, as this seems the latest reasonable date for the start of the Xia dynasty, and is within reasonable timeframes for the Ogyges and Exodus cataclysms.
+If I had to choose one, it would be 1950 BC, the midpoint of all the evidence and the least "stretch" date for both Gun-Yu and Exodus.

+## Biggest Discrepancy

-My biggest issue with this timeline is probably that Exodus seems well dated to around 1450 BC, which is significantly off from 2000 BC.
-I prefer not to bend dates produced from extensive study and chalk it up to "human error".
+My biggest issue with this timeline is probably that Exodus seems well dated to around 1450 BC in modern literature, which is significantly off from the Gun-Yu dating.
 The Bible does contain some other cataclysms (Sodom and Gomorrah) that correspond to this date better within standard chronologies.
 The issue then, of course, is that would mean that there was another ECDO-like cataclysm in the standard dates of Exodus, which doesn't seem to line up with other areas of the world.

+Alternatively, Africanus, an "ancient" historian, dates Exodus to approximately 1800 BC.
+If we add in some margin here for the lifetime of Moses and slight error, we get a pretty good alignment with our preferred 1950 BC date.

 ## Sun changing trajectory